 4. Summer Bucket List

 Have students continue to read, write, and learn during the summer with a fun “bucket list” of activities to complete during the summer.
 You could create a list for students, have students create their own, or save time by using one I have already created for you!

-In my Summer Bucket List Product, students are asked to complete a variety of lists, including things like:
+In my Summer Bucket List Resource, students are asked to complete a variety of lists, including things like:

 -reading in a variety of places

 -building a variety of objects

 This can be a lot more fun than the typical homework packet.

 5. A-Z End of Year Reflection

 Have students write down something they learned during the school year for each letter of the alphabet.